seijiwjs/zea-kinematics/docs/README.md

 If it's your first time using the engine, make sure you read the [Getting Started Using the Engine](getting-started/get-started-with-engine.md) to learn how to work with the engine.

-If you are primarily interested in working with CAD data, you can find information on the Zea CAD Plugin on the [Plugins and Tools](plugins-and-tools.md) page.
+If you are primarily interested in working with CAD data, you can find information on the Zea Kinematics Plugin on the [Plugins and Tools](plugins-and-tools.md) page.

 ## Licensing